kalpanibhagya/TaskForge/README.md

 # TaskForge

-TaskForge is a small task management solution composed of a Blazor UI and a backend Tasks service.
+TaskForge is a small task management solution composed of a Angular UI and a backend Tasks service.
 This repository contains a Blazor client (`TaskForge.UI`) and an ASP.NET Core Web API service (`TaskForge.Tasks.Service`) that stores tasks and subtasks using Entity Framework Core with PostgreSQL.

-- `TaskForge.UI` - Blazor Server UI.
 - `TaskForge.Tasks.Service` - ASP.NET Core Web API (controllers).
 - `TaskForge.Tasks` - Shared domain models, EF Core database context and migrations.